San7o/ledger-board/README.md

 npx ng serve --open
 ```

-## Build the application
+## Develop with docker

-Build the docker image:
+Docker is very hand to setup out deve environment.
+You can build the docker network with:
 ```bash
 sudo docker build .
 ```
-Run the image with docker compose:
+Run the containers with docker compose:
 ```bash
 sudo docker compose up --build
 ```